oneilsh/SGE_Array/README.md

 I'd like to add an option for a "cleanup" step that completes when all the array jobs have finished;
-by default it could auto-analyze the memory and time usage for each command, and/or remove the rundir (with an additional "quiet" flag), but maybe could be used for other post-jobs-completion tasks as well.
+by default it could auto-analyze the memory and time usage for each command, and/or remove the rundir (when used with an additional "quiet" flag), but maybe could be used for user-specified post-jobs-completion tasks as well.
 (Heck, why not "pre-array" and "post-array" phases.
 Hmm.)
 This will require some sophisticated usage of task dependency in SGE though.